lesnik2u/cassandra/src/java/org/apache/cassandra/db/tries/Trie.md

 The same argument holds when `b` is the smaller cursor to be advanced.

+### `encodedState` for efficient advance and position comparison

+The cursor definitions above were given with separate `depth` and `incomingTransition` methods, but in practice we combine the features of the current position into a single long integer that encodes the combination of the two.
+This saves some method calls which often tend to be megamorphic, and also makes some checks more efficient.

+The encoded state is prepared in such a way that it is trivially easy to compare the position of two cursors in parallel
+walks: if the encoded state of one cursor is smaller than the encoded state of another, then it is positioned before it.
+Recall that for a cursor to be positioned before another means either that its depth is higher than the other's, or that depth match, and the incoming character is smaller.
+We can ensure that we can trivially compare by composing a long that has the inverse of the depth as its most significant bits, and the incoming character in some of its less-significant ones.

+More precisely, in bits 32 to 63 of the `encodedState` long we store `-depth`, and in bits 20 to 27 &ndash;
+`incomingTransition`.
+Other bits are reserved for future use (e.g. we could set a bit to signify that the node at the current position may have content to drastically reduce the number of `content` calls a consumer needs to do).
+The `Cursor` class implements methods to compose and decompose encoded states, as well as to perform common checks (e.g. whether an advance descended into a child position) and to prepare certain positions for skipping (e.g. over the current branch).

+### Reverse iteration

+Tries and trie cursors support reverse iteration.
+Reverse trie iteration presents data in lexicographic order using the inverted alphabet.
+This is not always the same as the reverse order of the data returned in the forward direction; the latter is only guaranteed if the entries in the trie can contain no prefixes (i.e. the representation is prefix-free like the byte-ordered type translations).

+This difference is imposed by the cursor interfaces which necessarily have to present parent nodes before their children and do not preserve or present any state on ascent.

+To make it easier to manipulate `encodedState` for reverse iteration, we use the 31st bit in the encoded state to distinguish between forward and reverse iteration, and flip the bits of `incomingTransition` to make it possible to use the same encoded state comparison for both iteration directions (because higher `incomingTransition` values should be ordered before lower ones in reverse walks).

 ## Merging two tries

 Two tries can be merged using `Trie.mergeWith`, which is implemented using the class `MergeCursor`.
 The implementation